behnammohammadi/software-eng-ladder/Home/Level 5.4 - Tech Lead TL4.md

 - Drives a culture of continuous improvement and innovation.

 ### Minimum Experience:
-- 15+ years of practical experience before considering a promotion.
+- Consider a promotion after gaining 1 or more years of practical experience in TL4.
 - Significant experience leading and influencing organizational strategies and technical excellence.

 ### Next Actions: